fieldtrip/website/tutorial/electrode.md

 	ft_plot_mesh(head_surface)

 {{ :tutorial:structure_headsurface.jpg?400 |}}
-// Figure 1: Mesh recorded with 3D-scanner //
+*Figure 1: Mesh recorded with 3D-scanner*

 In the next step we will transform our mesh into the ctf-coordinates.
 For this we have to specify the nasion (NAS), left preauricular (LPA) and right preauricular (RPA) points.